vmm221313/paperQA/README.md

 |      	|                	|       	|             	|           	|               	|               	|                                                 	|                                                             	|                                       	|                                              	|

+It can be observed that the performance is reasonably good even without any fine-tuning or augmentation, with reasonable answers to three out of the four questions.

 ## Concat + Chunks

+In this experiment, we apply two modifications: 1) concatenate all the contexts together, and 2) split the combined context into chunks of a fixed number of tokens.
+This simple trick has been shown to improve retrieval performance by allowing DPR to select smaller, more fine-grained contexts from the entire database.

 |      	| contexts       	| join  	| split_every 	| retriever 	| num_retrieved 	| generator     	| When did the GARDASIL 9 recommendations change? 	| What were the past 3 recommendation changes for GARDASIL 9? 	| Is GARDASIL 9 recommended for Adults?         	| Does the ACIP recommend one dose GARDASIL 9?             	|
 |------	|----------------	|-------	|-------------	|-----------	|---------------	|---------------	|-------------------------------------------------	|-------------------------------------------------------------	|-----------------------------------------------	|----------------------------------------------------------	|